microchip-pic-avr-examples/atmega328p-discrete-pid-controller-mplab/README.md

 ## Conclusion

-This project has now illustrated how to create a simple PID controller for tinyAVR and megaAVR devices from Microchip.
+This code example has illustrated how to create a simple PID controller for tinyAVR and megaAVR devices from Microchip.